 Think about the last time you looked for an instructional video online.
 Unless you were trying to learn about verb conjugations in ancient Sumatran, how to construct a Rube Goldberg machine out of exactly 2,167 pieces of LEGO, or something equally specific, chances are pretty good that there were at least a few different videos showing you how to do whatever it was you wanted to learn.

 This abundance of choice poses a unique dilemma for content creators: how can you create educational content that will attract viewers and grow your audience in a crowded space?
+How do you compete when everyone else is an expert and you don't feel like one?

-In this post, we'll be looking at how to sell online courses about topics in competitive subject areas.
+First, start by acknowledging that not being an expert is an advantage, then read on as we look at how to sell online courses about topics in competitive subject areas.
 We'll examine what sets great online courses apart from the rest, why some subjects and topics are more popular than others, and how you can differentiate yourself and your content from the competition.

 First, let's talk about how to evaluate the landscape in your niche through competitive intelligence.